jjemi8884/CSB310-Collab-Wiki-3-Prog-Lang-Deep-Dive/Wiki3ProgramDeepDive.md

 where they appear only in the header, or in both header and body, the function is inlined, wherein function code is copied into the calling code.
 This eliminates the need for function calls, making the runtime more efficient.
-If the member function appears in the header-only, then its definition is outside of the class[1].
+If the member function appears in the header-only, then its definition is outside the class[3].

 Furthermore, C++ uses public and private access modifiers, and in addition to constructors, it has destructors that function similarly to the 'delete' operator.
-They are used at the end of an object's lifetime for deallocating memory, returning resources and cleaning up any open tasks[1].
+They are used at the end of an object's lifetime for deallocating memory, returning resources and cleaning up any open tasks[3].

 ## Object-Oriented Programming
+### Author: Mika Kitazumi

 ## Exception Handling and Event Handling
 ### Author: Justin Jemison